 A Journal Established in early 2000 as National journal and upgraded to International journal in 2013 and is in existence for the last 10 years.
-It is run by Retired Professors from NIT, Trichy, Journal Indexed in JIR, DIIF and SJIF.

-Available online at: www.jrrset.com ISSN (hat) : 2347-6729 ISSN (online) : 2348-3105 JIR IF: 2.54 SJIF IF : 4.334 Cosmos: 5.395 Volume 5, Issue 8 - August 2017 - Pages 62-67 The researchers describe a new paradigm "snakes and strings" for rescue operations.
-According to this research snake like technology can be used for developing mobile robots which can move through narrow spaces under collapsed buildings.
-Pal Liljeback, et.al.
-(2010) conclude that there is need of smart snake robot locomotion in uneven surface environment.
+It is run by Refired Professors from NIT, Trichy.
+Journal Indexed in JIR, DIIF and SJIF.
+Available online at: www.jrrset.com ISSN (Print) : 2347-6729 ISSN (Online) : 2348-3105 JIR IF : 2.54 SJIF IF : 4.334 Cosmos: 5.395 Volume 5, Issue 12 - December 2017 - Pages 98-103 uneven surface environment.
 One design approach is based on measurement of joint constraint forces at the connection between the links of the snake robot.
 Another, taking the cylindrical surface of each link of a snake robot to rotate by a motor inside the link in order to produce propulsive forces on the robot from its environments.
 Blessy Mariam Markose, HarshithaLoke (2014) the researchers come to know that adoptability of snake robots in search and rescue operations and how these robots can reach place like narrow paths, rough surface and unconditional environments where human beings cannot reach.
 Although snake robots have certain limitations like poor power efficiency and lesser control but the researchers conclude that innovation can overcome these limitations and snake robots can be a very successful mechanism.
 3. BLOCK DIAGRAM In this model we have designed system that Robotic snake should have locomotion and navigate.
 We installed ESP32 camera module in it, to capture the pictures.
 We have used microcontroller as Arduino nano microcontroller which gives input to PWM module as servo motors accept only PWM signals.
 For locomotion of robot used servo motors.
 To control all the system we are writing embedded C++ program in it.
 That all arranged as in figure 1.